bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 ### 3\.
 Install the Helm chart

 If you want to deploy Bufstream with zone-aware routing, go to the [zonal deployment steps](#zonal-deployment).
-If not, follow the instructions below to deploy the basic Helm chart.After following the steps above, the set of Helm values should be similar to the example below:
+If not, follow the instructions below to deploy the basic Helm chart.

+After following the steps above, the set of Helm values should be similar to the example below:

 +++tabs key:7aa715642264784801820a6eecd2ac16